CadenAnderson04/ECE230L-Lab-9/README.md

 ## Names
 Caden Anderson, Brolen Gumb
 ## Summary
-    * In this lab we learned how to store data as memory by using: SR-Latch, D-Latch, Multiplexers & DeMultiplexers to assist in transferring, selecting & managing the data inputted from the switches on the board to the LEDs.
+    * In this lab we learned how to store data as memory by using: D-Latch, Multiplexers & DeMultiplexers to assist in transferring, selecting & managing the data inputted from the switches on the board to the LEDs.
 Allowing us to store up to 4 different inputs in memory & return their concents when selected.

 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?
+While structural verlig works in simulations, it fails in physical hardware as it cannot accurately map combinatorial loops to the FPGA.

 ### What is the meaning of always @(*) in a sensitivity block?
     * The statement only occurs when a change is made to one of the inputted variables.
+    The * symbol automatically includes all inputs rather than listing individually.

 ### What importance is memory to digital circuits?
     * With large systems requiring many levels, it becomes difficult to insert all possible inputs at the circuit's creation.
 Therefore we use memory to input as-necessary to change previous data or input new data as required.